 There are more rare blooms here: a tour around the borders of this rock garden will reveal many plants worthy of note.
 Centaurea triumphetti, which resembles a large light blue mountain cornflower; Lychnis alpina, a resident of the highest alpine pastures; Lychnis flos-jovis, typically found in more arid areas at lower altitudes; Campanula thyrsoides and the extremely rare Paeonia officinalis: today, in Valle d’Aosta, this plant is found only in two inaccessible spots in the lower part of the valley.

 Then there are the artemisias.
 One in particular, Artemisia genipi, lends its aroma to genepy, a sweet, alcohol-based digestive tonic.
 The yellow gentian (Gentiana lutea) also has digestive properties, but you must be very careful: it is quite similar to the white hellebore (Veratrum album), which is poisonous.
 The difference between them lies in their leaves, which are opposite and paired in Gentiana lutea, with five veins that diverge towards the borders, and are never furry.
 Instead, Veratrum album has alternating leaves at various heights along the stem, the veins are numerous and parallel and the leaves are thickly furred on the underside.
 When they are in bloom, it is easy to tell them apart: the hellebore’s flowers are small and greenish, arranged in a spiral, while the gentian’s are larger, yellow and arranged in concentric circles.

 Schede piante: Valle d’Aosta

-The shrub blooms between April and June.
-It is found in woods, pastures and rocky areas, between 500 and 2600 metres and is common in the Aosta Valley and Alps.
+The bush blooms from April to June; it is found in the pastures and on rocky ground, at altitudes of 500 to 2600 meters, and is common in Valle d’Aosta and throughout the Alps.

-Common name: SASSIFRAGA MUSCHIATA
+Common name: straw foxglove

 Synonymous: Saxifraga exarata subsp. moschata (Wulfen) Cavill.